15 Preprocessing directives [cpp]

 A preprocessing directive of the form

-causes the replacement of that directive by the entire contents of the source file identified by the specified sequence between the " delimiters.
+causes the replacement of that directive by the entire contents of the header or source file identified by header-name.

 A preprocessing directive of the form